RafaelFaisca32/desofs2024_M1C_3/Documentation/SecureDevelopmentRequirements/securedevelopmentrequirements.md

 - Implement robust error handling mechanisms to provide meaningful error messages to users without exposing sensitive information.
 - Log security-related events, errors, and exceptions to facilitate incident response and forensic analysis.
+- When an unexpected or security sensitive error occurs, show a generic message, potentially with a unique ID.

 ## Secure Communication